twneale/lens-manual/installing_updating_and_contributing.md

 - Node.js >=0.8.x
 - Google Chrome

+Node.js is just used a development enviroment.
+You'll soon be able to create self-contained packages of the individual modules our the main app itself.

 ### Fresh install

 1. Install the Substance Screwdriver command line utility.
 It's just a little commandline helper that hels you deal with our modules.